Security-Onion-Solutions/securityonion-docs/grafana.rst

 .. image:: https://user-images.githubusercontent.com/1659467/87230207-57864600-c37c-11ea-98a2-e9a4d4494c3a.png
   :target: https://user-images.githubusercontent.com/1659467/87230207-57864600-c37c-11ea-98a2-e9a4d4494c3a.png

 By default, you will be viewing Grafana as an anonymous user.
-If you want to make changes to the default Grafana dashboards, you will need to log into Grafana with the following credentials:
+If you want to make changes to the default Grafana dashboards, you will need to log into Grafana with username ``admin`` and the randomized password found via ``sudo salt-call pillar.get secrets``.

-| Username: admin
-| Password: augusta

 Configuration
 -------------